Bat Trang Ceramic Village

 What makes Bat Trang ceramic products different from other ones is its high-quality glaze and a variety of colors including blue, brown, while, green…Besides, thanks to artisans’ modern production techniques and creativity, many new products have been born with special designs and diversified decorations, even daily household items have the beauty like decoration ones.

-3. Things to do in Bat Trang Ceramic Village
+3. Things to do in Bat Trang Pottery Village

 3.1.
 Working on hand-making products